Asing1001/asing1001.github.io/source/_posts/check-gzip-size-with-curl-gzip-wc.md

 <!--more-->

-## Measure request size by gzip compression
+## Measure compressed request size with curl, gzip and wc

 To measure gzip sizing for a request, you don't need to actually gzip it, just use pipe `|` to pipe the stream from `curl` to `gzip` to `wc` :